 The Friedreich's Ataxia Global Patient Registry is the only worldwide registry of Friedreich’s ataxia patients.
+For an FAQ about the registry, please click here.

 This registry currently holds the demographic and clinical information on more than 3,400 Friedreich’s ataxia patients from across the United States and internationally.
 This registry was created to serve the patient, physician, and research communities.